druvinskiy/expense-tracker-privacy/README.md

 # Expense Tracker - Privacy Policy and Terms and Conditions
 ## Introduction
 By using “Expense Tracker”, you agree to our Terms of Use and our Privacy Policy.
-I invite you to fully read this page and make sure you understand its content prior to using “Job Application Tracker”.
+I invite you to fully read this page and make sure you understand its content prior to using “Expense Tracker”.

 ## Expense Tracker: Terms of Use & Privacy Policy
 David Ruvinskiy operates the “Expense Tracker” mobile application (the “App”) (name on the App Store subject to change for search and discovery purposes).